Skip to Content

 Starting seeds in an unheated greenhouse using a seed starting tray

 1. Put seed starting medium into each cell.
-A seed starting medium should completely fill each cell.
+A seed starting medium should fill each cell.
 Overfilling is alright because the mixture will continue to set after becoming moist.
 However, it’s best if you avoid overfilling the seedling trays.

 2. Check if the seeds are viable.
 To check if old seeds are still alive, submerge them in water for 15 minutes.
-If you plan to plant some old seed packs, you should check to see if the seeds are still viable for growth.
+If you plan to plant some old seed packs, check to see if the seeds are still viable for growth.
 Some seeds have an extended shelf life, while others have a shorter one.
 Any seeds that float are probably not going to germinate.
 The seeds should be good to plant even if they sink.

 If you have fresh seeds, you can skip checking their viability.
 But it doesn’t hurt to check, either.

 3. Put holes into the soil surface.
 With your finger, make a 6.4 mm deep hole in each cell.
 The measurement doesn’t have to be exact.
-Therefore a decent estimate is the length of a fingernail.
+Therefore, a decent estimate is the length of a fingernail.
 Be cautious when pressing to avoid compacting the soil.

 Follow the directions on the seed packets for each plant to determine whether to place some seeds shallower or deeper.